fxcoudert/citable-data/36-Coudert_PCCP_2013/README.md

 - [`elastic_properties.xlsx`](elastic_properties.xlsx): a summary of the calculated elastic properties of the pure-silica zeolites
 - [`energies.xlsx`](energies.xlsx): calculated relative energies, as well as some other properties (space group, channel system dimensionality, density)
 - [`optimized_structures.zip`](optimized_structures.zip): energy-minimized structures for 164 pure-silica zeolites.
 All structures were fully relaxed (atomic positions and unit cell parameters), with the B3LYP exchange–correlation functional and Grimme D2 dispersion corrections, as described in the text.
 - [`elastic_tensors.zip`](elastic_tensors.zip): the elastic tensors calculated for 121 all-silica zeolites, in the form of 6×6 symmetric (positive definite) matrices in Voigt notation.
-One matrix per text file.
+One matrix per text file; only the upper half of each matrix is stored.
+- [`elastic_tensors.json`](elastic_tensors.json): same as above, but as a single file in JSON format.

 **Input files:**